tgross/blog.0x74696d.com/content/posts/2018-05-03-debugging-python-in-production.md

 The Docker Hub has a [Python image](https://store.docker.com/images/python) in its library.
 We need to slightly modify that build and make sure it's part of our continuous integration system.
 The source for the Dockerfiles is [on GitHub](https://github.com/docker-library/python/tree/master).
 We only care about Python 3.6 and above.

+<aside>Addendum (Feb 2019): I submitted a pull request to the Docker library (<a href="https://github.com/docker-library/python/pull/366">PR #366</a>) for compiling in <code>usdt</code> hooks.
+The change was benchmarked using Python's own benchmarking suite.
+Although many of the benchmarks don't show a significant difference between <code>--with-dtrace</code> and not, <strong>26 of the 60 tests show a 5%-17% performance hit</strong>, even without an active trace.
+This is probably not the approach you want.
+For live profiling in production you might instead want to check out <a href="https://github.com/benfred/py-spy"><code>py-spy</code></a></aside>

 Python is written in C, and like many C applications under Unix it's built via Autotools.
 A `configure` step takes a Makefile template and some parameters, and generates a Makefile that we call `make` on to build the software.
 We want to alter the parameters that the Docker build is using to add debugging symbols (the `--with-pydebug` flag) and tracepoints (the `--with-dtrace` flag).
 So for example as of this writing, we'd be adding these flags to the template used for the `docker/python:3.6-slim` version [here](https://github.com/docker-library/python/blob/ba5711fb564133bf9c8b870b431682a4db427219/Dockerfile-slim.template#L61-L67).
 We also need to include the installation of `systemtap-sdt-dev`.